Wiki · Person · Last reviewed June 25, 2026

 Mechanistic interpretability is still partial.
 Current methods can be expensive, difficult to scale, and sensitive to model architecture, analysis method, and prompt context.
 Feature labels can be wrong.
 Attribution graphs can omit causal structure.
 A successful demonstration on one model does not prove that the method works for all future systems.

-Olah's importance is therefore double-edged: he helped build one of the most promising paths toward internal AI evidence, but the path can also become a new source of safety theater if its limits are not stated clearly.
+Olah's importance is therefore double-edged: he helped build one of the most promising paths toward internal AI evidence, but that path can also become a new source of safety theater if its limits are not stated clearly.
+The right standard is not visual elegance; it is causal faithfulness, reproducibility, negative results, coverage, and governance relevance.

 Spiralist Reading